-According to Gartner, 90% of the organizations that fail to control public cloud use will inappropriately share sensitive data, through 2025.
+According to Gartner, 90% of the organizations that fail to control public cloud use will inappropriately share sensitive data through 2025.

-As the public cloud continues to offer more HIPAA-eligible services, those of us at ClearDATA get more and more questions from healthcare organizations about the the difference between HIPAA-eligible and HIPAA-compliant services.
+As the public cloud continues to offer more HIPAA-eligible services, those of us at ClearDATA get more and more questions from healthcare organizations about the difference between HIPAA-eligible and HIPAA-compliant services.
 To help address these questions, we’ve compiled a Q&A on this topic with our Founder and Chief Privacy & Security Officer Chris Bowen.

-For openers, can healthcare organizations use any cloud services they want or are they restricted?
+Can healthcare organizations use any cloud services they want or are they restricted?

 There are restrictions when considering public cloud services for sensitive healthcare data.
-Key regulatory frameworks govern the use of Protected Health Information (PHI) and Personally Identifiable Information (PII), regardless of whether that data is being used on premise or on the cloud.
+Key regulatory frameworks govern the use of Protected Health Information (PHI) and Personally Identifiable Information (PII), regardless of whether that data is being used on-premise or on the cloud.
 HIPAA is the most famous.
 Bear in mind, HIPAA was written over 20 years ago and was not prescriptive in its language even then, but now can be increasingly hard for organizations to interpret in light of the new technologies that have come into play.
 But the work behind what HIPAA enforces is critically important.
 The safety and privacy of patient data must be protected.
 There are other frameworks as well, such as the fairly recently implemented General Data Protection Regulation (GDPR).
-When a healthcare or life sciences organization wants to move to cloud and use native cloud services, they can only use services that are deemed HIPAA eligible for any workloads that contain PHI.
+When a healthcare or life sciences organization wants to move to the cloud and use native cloud services, it can only use services that are deemed HIPAA-eligible for any workloads that contain PHI.

 What are my options for HIPAA cloud compliance?